 A third suggestion for how to solve the paradox is to say that only the Earthbound twin can move at a constant velocity in a single inertial frame.
 If the spaceship twin is to be considered in an inertial frame and moving at a constant velocity, as required by special relativity, then there must be a different frame for the Earthbound twin's return trip than the frame for the outgoing trip.
 But changing frames in the middle of the presentation is an improper equivocation and shows that the argument of the paradox breaks down.
 In short, both twins' motions cannot always be inertial.

 These three solutions, which are really variants of the same solution, tend to leave many people unsatisfied, probably because they think of the following situation.
-If we remove the stars and planets and other material from the universe and simply have two twins, isn’t it clear that it would be inappropriate to say “there is an observable difference” due to one twin feeling an acceleration while the other does not?
-Won’t both twins feel the same forces, and wouldn’t relativity theory be incorrect if it implied that one twin returned to be younger than the other?
-(The correct answer to these questions is “yes.”)
+If we remove the stars and planets and other material from the universe and simply have two twins, isn't it clear that it would be inappropriate to say "there is an observable difference" due to one twin feeling an acceleration while the other does not?
+Won't both twins feel the same forces, and wouldn't relativity theory be incorrect if it implied that one twin returned to be younger than the other?
+(The correct answer to these questions is "yes.")
 Therefore, why does attaching the Earth to one of the twins force that twin to be the older one upon reunion?
 The answer to this last question requires appealing to general relativity.
 Notice that it is not just the Earth that is attached to the one twin.
-It is the Earth in tandem with all the stars and galaxies.
-When the spaceship-twin is considered to be at rest, then the stars also rush away and back.
-Because of all this movement of mass, the turnaround isn’t felt by the Earthbound twin who moves in tandem with those stars, but is felt by the spaceship twin.
+It is the Earth in tandem with all the planets and stars.
+When the spaceship-twin is considered to be at rest, then the planets and stars also rush away and back.
+Because of all this movement of mass, the turnaround isn't felt by the Earthbound twin who moves in tandem with those stars, but is felt very clearly by the spaceship twin.
 So, regardless of which twin is considered to be at rest, it is only the spaceship twin who feels any acceleration.
 Explaining this failure of the Earthbound twin to feel the force at the turnaround when the spaceship twin is at rest shows that a solution to the paradox ultimately requires a theory of the origin of inertia.
 But the point remains that the asymmetry in the experience of the two twins accounts for the aging difference and for the error in the argument of the twin paradox.